 Whether you are someone who walks daily, or if you are a runner who goes the distance, you need a top quality pair of athletic shoes that provide cushioning and support mile after mile.

-Our expert picks are Brooks, Asics and New Balance.
+Our expert picks are Brooks and New Balance.

 One Final Thought

 Cheaply made shoes, boots, sandals and slippers provide very weak cushioning and support.
-While they may feel good for a minute in the shoe store, the insoles usually break-down within a couple of months, leaving feet hurting even more than they did, before you bought them.
+While they may feel good for a quick minute in a shoe store, their insoles and any support they offer usually breaks down within 2-3 months, leaving feet hurting even more than they did before you bought those poorly made shoes.

-It is worth the time and investment to purchase quality brand name shoes, known for their high level of comfort and support.
-It will help to alleviate, and avoid, the pain and discomfort that is caused by Plantar Fasciitis.
+It is a well-known fact in the industry, that when the price of a shoe goes up, so does its level of features that provide both comfort and support.
+Keep this in mind when shopping for footwear if you suffer with Plantar Fasciitis.
+It is well worth your time, and investment, to purchase quality brand name shoes, known for their higher level of quality.
+It will help to alleviate, and may even help to avoid, the pain and discomfort that is caused by Plantar Fasciitis.